1. Have Plenty of Fresh, Cold Water Available

 3. Avoid the Midday Heat

 You and your dog can exercise outside any time of day depending on the heat and humidity.
 A mild, overcast day with low humidity might be okay for a midday walk or run.

-If it’s sunny, 80 degrees and high humidity, it’s better to avoid the midday heat.
-If you do need to get some exercise in on those types of days, try to go early in the morning or later in the evening when it’s not as hot.
+If it’s sunny, 80 degrees, and high humidity, it’s better to avoid the midday heat.
+If you do need to get some exercise on those types of days, try to go early in the morning or later in the evening when it’s not as hot.